marcuscaisey/lox/test/README.md

 Test files are regular Lox files containing comments which describe the expectations of the test:

-- `// prints: <value>` defines a string that should be printed to stdout.
+- `// prints: <value>` defines a string that should be printed to stdout by golox.
-- `// error: <message>` defines an error message that should be printed to stderr.
+- `// error: <message>` defines an error message that should be printed to stderr by golox.
+- `// warning: <message>` defines a warning message that should be printed to stderr by loxlint.
-- `// hint: <message>` defines a hint message that should be printed to stderr.
+- `// hint: <message>` defines a hint message that should be printed to stderr by loxlint.

 All special comments can appear multiple times in a test file.